herbertgithubaccount/mmwwiki/content/Guides/Lua Scripting/Getting Started.md

 - Some parts of the book can be rather terse and/or highly abstract.
 - The book does not contain very many examples.

-The goals of these pages will be to fill in some of the gaps in PIL book
+The goals of these pages will be to fill in some of the gaps in PIL book.